 And because all good cookies need a little icing, let’s talk about how to use royal icing.
 I know that the thought of figuring out how to flood royal icing can be overwhelming but I promised you easy cookies and I am here to walk you through all things icing related.

 I found this great royal icing with meringue powder recipe that I used the first time I made these tasty cookies.
 I was impressed with how simple it was to whip up a batch of homemade icing.

 As it turns out, these cookies are so easy to decorate than you might think!
 I made easy work of it by edging the cookies with just one piping bag, tip, and fasteners using the saran wrap trick!

 To flood the rest of the cookies, I slowly diluted the icing to get the right consistency, then I poured my colors into these squeeze bottles and frosted.

 I love mixing my icing in silicone bowls, which makes it super easy to pour them into the squeeze bottles or my piping bag.

-I chose pastel pinks, blues and greens, and I love how they turned out!
+This year I decided to try something different than the traditional Christmas red and greens, so I chose pastel pinks, blues and greens.
+I love how they turned out!

 What is your favorite Christmas cookie recipe?
 Tell me in the comments below – I’m always looking for something new to try!